folarin-ogungbemi/Femtoring/README.md

     * The postgreSQL Database used for the program.

 # Credits:
+Credits to Code Institute for the use of gitpod full template to start up the project
 # Media:

-The images were all extracted from Google Images.
+Some Images used as mentors were a product of pexels and Unsplash The images were all extracted from Google Images.

 # Acknowledgements:
+To the Squash bugs and eMerge triumphant Team for giving their best up till the last minute.
+Great work guys